 Depleted uranium use, exposure levels, signs and symptoms of exposure, and more

 Go to the Department of Defense's Depleted Uranium (DU) Library for more fact sheets and depleted uranium FAQs.

-Clinicians can learn about the health effects of depleted uranium and other potential environmental hazards during the Gulf War from the Gulf War Veterans' Health Veterans Health Initiative online course and study guide.
+Clinicians can learn about the health effects of depleted uranium and other potential environmental hazards during the Gulf War from the Gulf War Veterans' Health Veterans Health Initiative study guide.